buildwithgrove/path/envoy/README.md

 ### 5.3.
 External Auth Service Getting Started

-Run `make copy_envoy_env` to create the `.env` file needed to run the external authorization server locally in Docker.
+Run `make copy_envoy_env` to create the `.env` file needed to run the external authorization server locally.

 For more information, see: